wsoral/advanced_stats/homeworks/homework5.md

 2. Check which moderation analysis results in significant interaction.

-3. Check simple slopes for significant moderation.
-Check importance of the dimension in two condtions.
+3. For analysis with significat interaction, check simple slopes, i.e. check the importance of the dimension in two condtions.

 4. Plot obtained results.